rbastronomy/God-of-War-Speedrun-Wiki/GodofWar2007.md

-# General glitches, tricks and bugs
+# General glitches tricks and bugs
 ------------------------------------

 A. Major tricks